ccnets-team/agent-gpt/docs/Command-Line Interface.md

 The AgentGPT CLI streamlines your workflow by providing commands to update configurations, launch simulations, train models, and deploy inference endpoints.
 Key innovations include:

 - **Automatic Environment Host Configuration:**
-  When you run `simulate`, the environment host settings are auto-configured, so you don’t need to manually adjust them.
+  When you run a specific simulator with `simulate` command, the environment host settings are auto-configured, so you don’t need to manually adjust them.

 - **Simulator Registry:**
   This feature manages multiple simulators (local and remote), enabling massive yet controlled cloud training sessions through AWS SageMaker.